Yainer Diaz Player Props: Astros vs. Rangers

-After hitting .279 with three doubles, two home runs and five RBI in his past 10 games, Yainer Diaz and the Houston Astros take on the Texas Rangers (who will start Andrew Heaney) at 2:35 PM ET on Sunday.
+The Houston Astros and Yainer Diaz (.395 slugging percentage over his past 10 games, including one homer), battle starting pitcher Martin Perez and the Texas Rangers at Globe Life Field, Monday at 2:05 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Rangers.
+In his previous game he had a hitless showing (0-for-4) against the Rangers.

 Yainer Diaz Game Info & Props vs. the Rangers